mmbman/Katagiri/about.md

 For more information about Katagiri Roshi, visit [The Katagiri Project Home Page](http://www.mnzencenter.org/katagiri/).

-If you need to contact me with comments or questions, email [Kikan Mike Howard](mailto:michaelhoward@mac.com).

 For updates, you can follow [Katagiri Transcripts on Facebook](https://www.facebook.com/KatagiriTranscripts).

+If you have comments or questions, you can [email me](mailto:michaelhoward@mac.com).

+\- Kikan Mike Howard

 ---
 [First Talk: Diamond Sutra: Introduction](1979-05-09-Diamond-Sutra-Introduction#0)